 The Skills and Employment Survey 2012 (SES2012) is a national study of people aged 20-65 who are in paid work.
 The survey focuses upon the work that people do and how working life has changed over time.
 The 2012 survey is the latest in a series of studies which began in 1986.
 A total of 3,200 took part in the 2012 survey.
-Initial findings are outlined in three reports (see below).
+Initial findings are outlined in a series of reports (see below).

 Skills at Work in Britain